JosieHong/Anti-addiction_Sudoku/README.md

 <!--
  * @Date: 2022-10-26 15:11:27
  * @LastEditors: yuhhong
- * @LastEditTime: 2022-10-26 23:37:16
+ * @LastEditTime: 2022-10-27 22:49:07
 -->
 # Sudoku Solvers and Generator

 This is a Python implementation of a Sudoku solver and generator.
-So far the "hard" puzzles can be solved.
+So far the "hard" and "master" leveled puzzles can be solved.
 Hopefully, these codes will also solve my addiction to Sudoku.

 ## Running Example